Jarboocom/Jarboo.Business.Proces/README.md

  - Finding a resource
  	- Where to find new resources?
+ 		- Upwork job template
  	- Selection of a resource
- 	- Checklist with new resources
+ 	- Checklist question for new resources
  - Training of resource
 	 - Introduction to Jarboo
 	 - Introduction to workflow